 We pour our unique blend of wax and fragrance into all shapes of pots, tins and tealights.
 The wick is fixed to the base of the vessel and wax poured in gradually, allowed to set and then gently topped up.

 We take care during this process to ensure a consistent and superior burn, with no air pockets or fragrance reduction, therefore enhancing your candle experience.

-This is where our craft started, over 25 years ago; hand making ivory church pillar candles and multiwicks to a large range of sizes.
+This is where our craft started, over 28 years ago; making ivory church pillar candles and multiwicks to a large range of sizes for local churches.
 These beautiful candles look fantastic as table centre pieces, on altars, in candle holders or even lanterns.
 They can be arranged together for an elegant display and are often used for funerals and weddings or to complement a natural home interior design.

 Our candles undergo a rigorous testing process to ensure that the careful science and art of combining the wax, wick and fragrance is crafted for a safe, high quality and consistent burn.
 We are members of the British Candle Makers Federation and we work together to raise the bar on candle manufacturing standards.

 We specialise in the art of traditional candle making.
 Please look for our artisan mark of quality on selected lines.